eamonnsullivan/svpsouthruislip.org.uk/content/md/pages/home.md

 Our membership is also open to anyone, of any background.
 The main requirement is a desire to help.

 Our younger members are planning a sleep-out next month to raise awareness and funds for homeless people.
-Please consider [donating](https://www.justgiving.com/crowdfunding/b-attitudes?utm_term=69Zmkm5Xz) to support them.at.
+Please consider [donating](https://www.justgiving.com/crowdfunding/b-attitudes?utm_term=69Zmkm5Xz) to support them.